ys-clarry/docker-vitis-ubuntu22/README.md

 ## Disclaimers
 - You should agree to AMD/Xilinx's [EULAs](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Running-the-Installer) before installation.
 - I do not guarantee the normal operation of this scripts.
+  - Not all the functionalities are tested.
+Connections via USB may not work.
   - My used toolkit version is `2024.1`.
 Different version may cause error.
 - The license of original dockerfile script is unknown, please contact me if related problems arose.
   - Based on laysakura's [scripts](https://github.com/laysakura/docker-ubuntu-vivado)